Platform-specific code generation

 out = 0;

-This template-based code will be resolved in the pre-compile handler, and as such will end up in the generated code.
+This platform_id parameter will be resolved in the pre-compile handler, being replaced with a string literal, and as such will end up in the generated code.

 What if a component is not supported by the platform?